Future APIs / useControl

 focus(): void

 Emits focus and focusin events.
-This does not move the actual keyboard focus to the input.
-Use element.focus() instead if you want to move focus to the input.
+This does not move the actual keyboard focus to the base control.
+Use element.focus() instead if you want to move focus to it.

 Checkbox / Switch